NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 p_cus->conn_handle               = BLE_CONN_HANDLE_INVALID;
 ```

-This consists of setting the connection handle to invalid( should only be valid when we're in a connection) and providing a function pointer to the custom service event handler.
+This consists of setting the connection handle to invalid( should only be valid when we're in a connection).
 Next, we're going to add our custom (also referred to as vendor specific) base UUID to the BLE stack's table.

 ```c
 // Add Custom Service UUID